- Important info!

 Connecting to a Radio

 You will need to connect the Audio In port of the modem to the speaker output of your radio, and the Audio Out port of the modem to the input of your radio.
 Most handheld radios will need microphone level audio on the input port, otherwise the transmitted audio will distort, making packets hard to decode.
 You should also also connect GND from your radio (usually the GND pin of the speaker jack) to the GND port of the modem.
-The PTT circuit works by closing a switch (using a MOSFET) between the PTT+ and PTT_GND pins.
-Most Kenwood-style handhelds will have +3v on the ground pin of the MIC jack, that will trigger PTT when connected to the ground pin on the SPK jack.
+The PTT circuit works by closing a switch (using a MOSFET) between the PTT_V+ and GND pins.
+Most Kenwood-style handhelds will have +3v on the ground pin of the MIC jack (connect this to PTT_V+ on MicroModem), that will trigger PTT when connected to the ground pin on the SPK jack (connect this to GND on MicroModem).
+Some radios can accept a logic-level PTT signal, and will have a dedicated PTT pin.
+For these radios, use the "PTT" pin on the radio to the "PTT" pin on MicroModem.